jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 - Frames are blacklisted.
 - Preset blocked hosts are blacklisted.

-...

-- Advantages:
+Advantages:
-    * Security is greatly enhanced.
+- Security is greatly enhanced.
-    * Privacy is greatly enhanced.
+- Privacy is greatly enhanced.

-- Disadvantages:
+Disadvantages:
-    * Web pages are less likely to render and behave as they were designed to.
+- Web pages are less likely to render and behave as they were designed to.
-    * It might be difficult, even a challenge, to find what needs to be whitelisted in order to make a web page render and behave as one wish.
+- It might be difficult, even a challenge, to find what needs to be whitelisted in order to make a web page render and behave as one wish.

 ### The allow-all/block-exceptionally approach